maraf/SharpKit.UnobtrusiveFeatures/README.md

 ```

 And this configuration file will export every SharpKit-enabled project to the file named as assembly in the bin folder of the project.

+Advanced export features:
+- _Export_ defines global export.
+With this element we can define fallback file and path format to export all types to.
+- _Namespace_ defines exporting rules to namespace and all subnamespaces.
+With this element we can exclude whole namespace or change target file name.
+- _Type_ defines exporting rules for concrete class, like using `JsTypeAttribute`.

 ## Extended C# artifacts